anindyabrata/voronoi-tessellation/README.md

 separated integers.
 The first integer in this line is VF (the number of vertices that make up the polygonal face).
 VF more integers are given on the same line corresponding to the index of (V) vertices provided earlier.

+## Limitations
+Since the project was made in a short time, the intersection detection data structure for Fortune's algorithm was not implemented.

 ## Random input generation
 The generate_input target is provided for convenience.
 This program reads a single integer N from standard input and writes N random vertices to output.
 One point in each line.
 The output of this program can be used as input for the main program.